CUBRID/cubrid-manual/ko/qrytool.rst

        can precede the prefix.
 Capitalized characters represent the minimum abbreviation that you need to enter to execute the specified command.

        ;REAd   [<file-name>]        - read a file into command buffer.
        ;Write  [<file-name>]        - (over)write command buffer into a file.
        ;APpend [<file-name>]        - append command buffer into a file.
        ;PRINT                       - print command buffer.
        ;SHELL                       - invoke shell.
        ;CD                          - change current working directory.
        ;EXit                        - exit program.

        ;CLear                       - clear command buffer.
        ;EDIT                        - invoke system editor with command buffer.
        ;LISt                        - display the content of command buffer.

        ;RUn                         - execute sql in command buffer.
        ;Xrun                        - execute sql in command buffer, and clear the command buffer.
        ;COmmit                      - commit the current transaction.
        ;ROllback                    - roll back the current transaction.
        ;AUtocommit [ON|OFF]         - enable/disable auto commit mode.
        ;REStart                     - restart database.

        ;SHELL_Cmd  [shell-cmd]      - set default shell, editor, print and pager ;EDITOR_Cmd [editor-cmd]       command to new one, or display the current ;PRINT_Cmd  [print-cmd]        one, respectively.
        ;PAger_cmd  [pager-cmd]

        ;DATE                        - display the local time, date.
        ;DATAbase                    - display the name of database being accessed.
        ;SChema class-name           - display schema information of a class.
        ;SYntax [sql-cmd-name]       - display syntax of a command.
        ;TRigger [`*'|trigger-name]  - display trigger definition.
        ;Get system_parameter        - get the value of a system parameter.
        ;SEt system_parameter=value  - set the value of a system parameter.
        ;PLan [simple/detail/off]    - show query execution plan.
        ;Info <command>              - display internal information.
        ;TIme [ON/OFF]               - enable/disable to display the query
                                       execution time.
        ;LINe-output [ON/OFF]        - enable/disable to display each value in a line ;HISTORYList                 - display list of the executed queries.
        ;HISTORYRead <history_num>   - read entry on the history number into command buffer.
+       ;TRAce [ON/OFF] [text/json]  - enable/disable sql auto trace.
        ;HElp                        - display this help message.

 **CSQL에서 SQL 실행**